Competition

 been paid and the specified date has passed the Authority may apply to the

-Court for an order to enforce the Authority’s order against the
+Court for an order to enforce the notice imposing the penalty against the

 undertaking concerned.[67]